 The lower back is a strong and able structure that will not usually fail us under normal usage.
 The idea that the lumbar region is delicate and fragile is a myth that creates a powerful nocebo effect on affected patients and society as a whole.

 If the idea that progressive degeneration sets the stage for injury, then we would expect to see a tremendous amount of serious back injuries in the elderly, since they obviously suffer the worst of the spinal aging concerns.
 However, this is not the case.
-Back injury, and back pain in general, diminish drastically after the years of responsibility, namely ages 26 through 55.
+Lower back injury, and back pain in general, diminish drastically after the years of responsibility, namely ages 26 through 55.

 It is common for lumbar injuries to occur.
 Laborers, athletes and those with repetitive motion jobs put tremendous stress on their lower backs.
 Sometimes this stress can cause a herniated disc injury, back muscle pain or some other type of lower back condition.
 Most of these injuries are not serious, even though they might be very, very painful for a time.